Python For Loop: Syntax, Examples & Best Practice

 Examples of Python For Loop

-In this section, we will see the demonstration of the Python for loop for all the sequence types.
+In this section, we will demonstrate the Python for loop for all sequence types.

 1. Python For Loop with List